 Woobot caught up with Keith Jones, Global Revenue Ops Manager, to understand how Woobot plays a pivotal role in helping Deputy service their prospects and customers.

-What were some of the challenges you were facing that made you turn to Woobot?
+What were some of the challenges you were facing when you made the move to Woobot?

 KJ: We already had a pretty good foundation of relying on Slack as a key starting point for getting work done.
 In this case, we had some webhooks hitting Slack and someone taking action from them – so that activity was already set with sales team — which was fantastic since there was no re-teaching that workflow when we chose to adopt Woobot.
 But the challenge with webhooks was that we were powering things with Zapier, and there wasn’t much personalization we could put into the implementation.
-There’s very little control over what actually hits the webhook, and while it was a usable alert system for a while, it was never going to scale with Deputy.
+There’s very little control over what actually hits the webhook, and it was never going to scale with our business.

 We went, overnight, from having 0 people in a Sales Development role to having 4 people in that role.
 The original plan was for the team was to just use a Slack channel, and I asked “We’re going to put four people on a Slack channel and have them trade off one at a time?”

 We’re expecting them all to notice — ”I got this one, you get this one next.”
 It’s just not going to work 6 months or a year from now when we have 8 or 10 people in that role.
 We needed to find a better solution.
 I did some research and found Woobot.
 Just being able to tag the individual user via an @mention as part of a Woobot Smart Notification was a game changer for us – because now it meant that they didn’t have to sit and stare at a Slack channel.

 Can you describe the current state of your system?